217th/tda_worker_chart_export/docs/workflow/cloud_run_functions_gen2_deploy_first_try.md

 4) For Firestore triggers, region alignment matters (Firestore DB region must match function/trigger region).
 5) `.gcloudignore` controls upload; ensure runtime-required files are included.
 6) Smoke verification is opt-in and may be expensive; do not run it without explicit approval.
+7) Firestore/Eventarc delivery is at-least-once.
+Your system must be idempotent.
+8) If the function writes back to the same Firestore document that triggers it, expect multiple trigger invocations for a single logical run (one per write).
+This is normal; later invocations should typically be safe no-ops.
+9) If `gcloud functions deploy` returns `unable to queue the operation`, wait briefly (e.g., ~20s) and retry once.